LaceyT/Learn/Start.md

 ***Method 2***
 Use command line like "git clone <https://github.com/LaceyT/Learn.git>" with my account, then run "git checkout develop" due to "develop" is the branch i used to do the development

+## How to run the project

+1. go to the folder "learn" and run "npm run start". it will open a website with "localhost:3000"